Wrongful Death Lawsuits in Missouri & Kansas

 As with any sort of negligence case, you have to consider the laws of comparative negligence.
 If the deceased contributed to their own death, it can reduce or even bar the family from asserting a wrongful death claim.
 The laws regarding comparative fault are different in Kansas and Missouri.
 In general, the rules of comparative fault are harsher in Kansas, but this area of law can be complicated and will depend on the facts of your case, so we recommend you speak with an experienced wrongful death attorney for a full evaluation.

-Once the case is filed, your attorney will work with you to gather the evidence necessary to prove that the other party was at fault for the death of your loved one.
+Your attorney should be focused on discovering and gathering the evidence necessary to prove that the other party was at fault for the death of your loved one.
 You also will need evidence of the damages you seek to recover, such as medical bills, lost wages, and the effect the loss of your loved one will have on your family's personal and financial futures.

 The award may include a variety of kinds of compensation for your losses.
 Your wrongful death lawyer should review your situation and advise you on what types of damages you may seek to recover and can help document these figures so they may be properly presented in court.